feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 My [dotfiles repository](https://github.com/caarlos0/dotfiles) has a lot of things in the way I like: aliases, helpers, plugins and etc.

-I also occasionaly write new tools for problems I need.
+I also occasionally write new tools for problems I need.
 For example:

-- [clone-org][]: to clone all repos in of given github org/user
+- [clone-org][]: to clone all repositories in of given GitHub org/user
 - [antibody][]: a faster zsh plugin manager
 - [goreleaser][]: automates release processes